 Thus, the observed overall decrease has not affected the main routes in similar ways.
 In 2020, detections shifted away from the Eastern Mediterranean Route to the Central Mediterranean and the Western Balkans Routes.
-Along the Eastern Mediterranean Route, the number of detections decreased by a remarkable 75.0 % from a total of 75,280 detections in 2019 to a total of 18,490 detections in 2020.
+Along the Eastern Mediterranean Route the number of detections decreased by a remarkable 75.0 % from a total of 75,280 detections in 2019 to a total of 18,490 detections in 2020.

-This shift mainly resulted from the developments at the Greek-Turkish border in early 2020.
+This shift mainly resulted from the developments at the Greek-Turkish border in the beginning of 2020.
 For the first time since the conclusion of the migration agreement between the EU and Turkey in 2016, significant refugee flows from Turkey started moving towards Greece.
 Greece reacted by closing external borders and suspending the admission of asylum applications.
 Consequently, there was a significant drop in arrivals on the Greek islands.
-According to UNHCR figures, the total number of arrivals decreased from approx. 60,000 in 2019 to approx. 9,300 in the first ten months of 2020.
-Nonetheless, there is still enormous pressure on the Greek asylum and reception system.
-The UNHCR estimates that approx. 120,000 refugees and migrants are currently staying on Greek territory (approx. 105,000 on the mainland and approx. 19,500 on the islands).
-The inevitably difficult conditions culminated in the catastrophic fire in September at Moria, a camp housing up to 16,000 refugees, but also contributed to shifts in flows and secondary movements to other migration routes.
+According to UNHCR figures, the total number of arrivals decreased from app.
+60,000 in 2019 to app.
+9,300 in the first ten months of 2020.
+Nonetheless, there is still an enormous pressure on the Greek asylum and reception system.
+The UNHCR estimates that currently app.
+120,000 refugees and migrants stay on Greek territory (app.
+105,000 in the mainland and app.
+19,500 on the islands).
+The inevitably difficult conditions culminated in the fire catastrophe in Moria in September, a camp where up to 16,000 refugees were housed, but also contributed to shifts in flows and secondary movements to other migration routes.

-Consequently, the Central Mediterranean Route saw an increase in detections of 155.0 % (from 14,420 detections in 2019 to 34,187 detections in 2020), the Western Balkans Route an increase of 105.0 % (from 11,100 detections in 2019 to 23,259 detections in 2020).
+Consequently, the Central Mediterranean Route saw an increase in detections of 155.0% (from 14,420 detections in 2019 to 34,187 detections in 2020), the Western Balkans Route an increase of 105.0% (from 11,100 detections in 2019 to 23,259 detections in 2020).
 In relative terms, the biggest increases in detections were observed along the Western African Route.
 In the first eleven months of 2020, a total of 19,600 irregular migrants reached the Canary Islands, a number almost nine times higher than in 2019.